Surrogate Losses in Passive and Active Learning: Introduction

-There are several interesting works on active learning methods that optimize a general loss function. \citet*{beygelzimer:09} and \citet*{koltchinskii:10} have both proposed active learning methods, and analyzed the number of label requests the methods make before achieving a given excess risk for that loss function.
+There are several interesting works on active learning methods that optimize a general loss function. \citet*{beygelzimer:09} and \citet*{koltchinskii:10} have both proposed such methods, and analyzed the number of label requests the methods make before achieving a given excess risk for that loss function.
 The former method is based on importance weighted sampling, while the latter makes clear an interesting connection to local Rademacher complexities.
 One natural idea for approaching the problem of active learning with a surrogate loss is to run one of these methods with the surrogate loss.
 The results of \citet*{bartlett:06} allow us to determine a sufficiently small value $\gamma$ such that any function with excess surrogate risk at most $\gamma$ has excess error rate at most $\eps$.
 Thus, by evaluating the established bounds on the number of label requests sufficient for these active learning methods to achieve excess surrogate risk $\gamma$, we immediately have a result on the number of label requests sufficient for them to achieve excess error rate $\eps$.
-This is a common strategy for constructing and analyzing passive learning algorithms that make use of a surrogate loss.
-However, as we discuss below, this strategy does not generally lead to the best behavior in active learning, and often will not be much better than simply using a related passive learning method.
-Instead, we propose a new method that typically does not optimize the surrogate risk, but makes use of it in a different way so as to achieve stronger results when performance is measured under the $0$-$1$ loss.
+This is a common strategy for constructing and analyzing passive learning methods based on a surrogate loss.
+However, as we discuss below, this strategy does not generally lead to the best results for active learning, and often will not be much better than results available for related passive learning methods.
+Instead, the method we propose does not aim to optimize the surrogate risk overall, but rather optimizes it on a sequence of increasingly-focused subregions of the instance space, and thereby provides a smaller bound on the number of label requests sufficient to guarantee excess error rate $\eps$.